-• On March 31, 2015, Bank Indonesia issued Regulation No. 17/3/PBI/2015 on the Obligation to use Rupiah in the Territory of Indonesia.
+- On March 31, 2015, Bank Indonesia issued Regulation No. 17/3/PBI/2015 on the Obligation to use Rupiah in the Territory of Indonesia.
 This regulation contains certain provisions which require, among others, that the Indonesian rupiah be used to settle certain financial obligations and other payment transactions taking place in the Territory of Indonesia (unless exemptions apply).
-These requirements will apply to both cash and non-cash transactions.
+These requirements would apply to both cash and non-cash transactions.
 This new regulation appears aimed at supporting the stability of the Indonesian rupiah and is also intended to assist in effectively implementing the provisions in Law No. 7 of 2011 on Currency.
-Law No. 7 of 2011 had imposed the general requirement to use the Indonesian Rupiah for certain transactions in Indonesia.
+Law No. 7 of 2011 had imposed the general requirement to use the Indonesian Rupiah for certain transactions in Indonesia. - On June 5, 2015, Bank Indonesia issued SE No17/11/DKSP regarding the Obligation to Use Rupiah in the Territory of the Unitary State of the Republic of Indonesia.
+The regulation contains technical guidance in implementing Bank Indonesia Regulation (PBI) Number 17/3/PBI/2015 concerning the Obligation to Use Rupiah in the Territory of the Unitary State of the Republic of Indonesia (NKRI) which was issued on March 31, 2015.
+SE No17/11/DKSP governs the Obligation to specify the prices of goods and/or services in rupiah, the Implementation of obligation to use rupiah for strategic infrastructure projects agreed in writing, the implementation of obligation to use Rupiah for non-cash transactions for business actors with certain characteristics, reports related to the use of Rupiah in the territory of Indonesia and sanctions for violators of the obligation to use Rupiah. - On July 1, 2015, the mandatory use of the Indonesian rupiah came into force in the Territory of Indonesia.